Chapter 37

 "[20] Then Jesus began to denounce the cities in which most of his miracles had been performed, because they did not repent.
 [21] "Woe to you, Korazin!
 Woe to you, Bethsaida!
 If the miracles that were performed in you had been performed in Tyre and Sidon, they would have repented long ago in sackcloth and ashes.
 [22] But I tell you, it will be more bearable for Tyre and Sidon on the day of judgment than for you."

-To gain more insight into what Jesus is teaching us in the above Scriptures we will,
+To gain more insight into what Jesus is teaching us we will,

 1. Look at some examples of the miracles Jesus performed in and around the cities of Chorazin and Bethsaida.

-2. Review some Old Testament history with respect to the cities of Tyre and Sidon.
+2. Review some Old Testament history about the cities of Tyre and Sidon.

 3. See how Jesus' discourse about Chorazin, Bethsaida, Tyre and Sidon relates to us, the disciples of Jesus Christ.